 Budget districts tend to offer the lowest entry point for studio renters.
 Buildings may be older, yet many units offer decent space.

 Mid-range areas often balance building quality and cost.
-Many listings accept multiple cheques.
+Many listings accept multiple checks.

 Premium areas charge more due to central access, tower facilities, and location demand.
 Furnished and serviced options are common.